emcog/enact-5/src/lib/posts/reimaginedata.md

 - "persona"
 - "human centred design"
 coverImage: "/media/reimagine-cover.png"
-coverWidth: 16
-coverHeight: 9
-excerpt: How a persona lead to a pivot in concept and won team buy-in.
+excerpt: How empathising with the user led to a change of creative direction and ensured team buy-in.
 ---

 <script>